 We're sure that there will be plenty of Apex Legends fans who'll immediately jump to "destroyed" or "owned" tags, but we thought the response has just enough humour and respect while conveying all the necessary info.
 A respectful 'back off', if you will.

-It's obvious that KFC Gaming isn't exactly following Respawn closely, because the dev recently posted a lengthy update on why their development schedule will remain as is, seeing as how they don't want to overwork the Apex Legends team.
+It's obvious that KFC Gaming isn't exactly following Respawn closely, because the dev recently posted a lengthy update on why their development schedule will remain as is, seeing as how they don't want the Apex Legends team.

 Respawn's CEO Vince Zampella said at the time, "There are a lot of people that are like 'hey where's the weekly updates, Fortnite does this.'
 And it's like, we're not set up to do that.
 We never intended to."